-This Program of Study is suggested for students who have an earned Graduate degree in Nursing with a focus in Advanced Practice Nursing as a Nurse Practitioner.
+This Program of Study is suggested for students who have an earned Graduate degree in Nursing with a focus in Advanced Practice Nursing.
 During the first semester of enrollment in the Doctor of Nursing Practice program, the student and his or her academic advisor will develop an individualized plan that is based on the student’s prior graduate course work and stated career goals and is consistent with The Essentials of Doctoral Education for Advanced Nursing Practice (AACN, 2006).
 The original plan and any variation from it after matriculation must be approved by the advisor and by the Program Chair.

 |Research/Theory Core Courses|